-When our staff are required to do home visits we will follow best practice and consult the checklist https://www.wakefieldscp.org.uk/education/templates/
+When our staff are required to do home visits we will follow best practice and consult the checklist Schools & Colleges Key Links & Resources • Wakefield Safeguarding Children (wakefieldscp.org.uk)

 Confidentiality and Information Sharing

 Staff will only discuss concerns with a Designated Safeguarding Lead, Headteacher or Chair of Governors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.